scalawithcats/scala-with-cats/src/pages/tagless-final/aui.md

 Let's recap what we have seen so far:

 * We define constructors and combinators as pure interfaces, called program algebras.
 They are parameterized by the program type.
-* Interpreters implement the program algebras with a concrete type for the output type.
-The output type is whatever makes sense for this particular interpretation.
+* Interpreters implement the program algebras with a concrete type for the program type.
+The program type is whatever makes sense for this particular interpretation.
 * Programs are methods parameterized by the program type and the program algebras they need.